 How long will it take to brew?

-For first time home brewers, the initial setup can take a little longer, but the brewing time is quick.
+If you are a first time home brewer, the initial setup may take a little longer.
 Don’t think that brewing will always consume this amount of time; time spent may reduce after completing the process a few times.

 - Setup: 5-30 minutes depending on if you are grinding your own beans, and experience level.